Girlfriend in texting suicide trial sent me chilling message, friend says

 - Michelle Carter, now 20, is being tried by a judge in a Massachusetts courtroom

-Taunton, Massachusetts (CNN)A month after Conrad Roy III ended his young life in July 2014 by inhaling carbon monoxide in his pickup truck, Samantha Boardman said she got a disturbing text message.
+Taunton, Massachusetts (CNN)More than a month after Conrad Roy III ended his young life in July 2014 by inhaling carbon monoxide in his pickup truck, Samantha Boardman said she got a disturbing text message.

 It was from a friend, Michelle Carter, 17, who had been Roy's girlfriend.

-And it said, in part: "He got out of the car because it was working and he got scared and I f**king told him to get back in."
+And it said, in part: "He got out of the car because it was working and he got scared and I f-----g told him to get back in."

 What was apparently working was Roy's attempt to take his life by inhaling the deadly gas in his black Ford F-150, according to testimony on the second day of Carter's trial on involuntary manslaughter charges.

-Boardman, who knew Carter from high school, also testified Wednesday that her then-classmate also had sent an ominous text message the day before Roy's body was found slumped in his truck with a portable gasoline engine in the back seat.
+Boardman, who knew Carter from high school, also testified Wednesday that her then-classmate had sent an ominous text message the day before Roy's body was found slumped in his truck with a portable gasoline engine in the back seat.

 "Is there any way a portable generator can kill you somehow?" the message said.
 "Because he said he was getting that and some other tools at the store."